IamTheHttp/planet-escape/readme.md

-[ ] IOS Address bar swiping can cause the display to look improper [ ] The Enemy Planet in the most bottom right is a bit hidden behind the Menu/Help UI [ ] In Mobile, the "Loading level assets" splash screen does not appear
+[ ] IOS Address bar swiping can cause the display to look improper [ ] The Enemy Planet in the most bottom right is a bit hidden behind the Menu/Help UI [ ] In Mobile, the "Loading level assets" splash screen does not appear [ ] The new user journey looks a bit strange, and the text is cut

 ---------------
 ##ChangeLog
 [V] - Done
 [VT] - Done and has automated tests

+05/01/2018
+[V] Updated JARB to 1.0.6 to support src/dist.html

 30/12/2018
 [V] https://iamhttp.myjetbrains.com/youtrack/issue/PE-38 - Show better representation of fighters in space